To find out about how to supply services to Nottingham City Council please visit our 'Procurement' pages on the Nottingham City Council website.

 Workforce Development Fund - Now Open

-The Workforce Development Fund (WDF) 2022-23 is now open to adult social care employers in England to support the development of their staff at all levels, offering funding for a wide range of qualifications, learning programmes and digital learning modules.
+The Workforce Development Fund (WDF) is open to adult social care employers in England to support the development of their staff at all levels, offering funding for a wide range of qualifications, learning programmes and digital learning modules.

 This year the WDF will continue to provide additional support to registered managers and frontline managers as this is key to providing quality care and supporting the workforce.
 Enhanced funding will continue to be available for the completion of leadership and management qualifications, learning programmes and digital learning modules.